 this, select the drop down menu arrow next to the link for SmarterMeasure in your

 end, and/or due date; any or all can be used.
-More information about how the date
+The date options are explained below.

 Start Date - Before the start date, students can see the SmarterMeasure link in D2L